 After making our flight from Bangkok by the hairs of our noses, we arrived in Osaka excited to rest our weary bones after a challenging travel day.
-Our arrival at the ultra modern, island-constructed Kansai Airport was simple enough.
+Our arrival at the ultra-modern, island-constructed Kansai Airport was simple enough.
 Only in a place like Japan can you see not one but two rail lines that can whisk passengers into town in a mere half hour’s time.

 If you’ve seen the film After Hours, then you can guess how our first Osaka evening went.
 This crazy night involved a random couple who tried to help us but couldn’t speak a word of English and two bumbling policemen who spent two hours with us trying to keep us off their spotless streets.

 Our Osaka visit was the perfect way to end our four-month stint in Asia.
-Although we arrived somewhat beaten after a rough plane ride and then spent our first night in an internet café, we didn’t let this start ruin our Osaka experience.
+Although we arrived somewhat beaten after almost missing our flight and then spent our first night in an internet café, we didn’t let this bad start ruin our Osaka experience.

 Not surprisingly, we spent much of our time exploring the culinary treats in and around Osaka where we found great food everywhere we went.
 Our food exploration took us to different neighborhoods – every time we thought we found the best area in the city, we found an even better one like Tenma.

 Why You Must Visit Osaka

 Somewhat in the shadow of mega-city Tokyo and temple-filled Kyoto, Osaka is a thriving city with a population of 2.6 million people and endless entertainment.
 The sprawling city has everything that we love starting and ending with the food.

 Japan is one of the great food countries of the world, and Osaka is its kitchen.
 This is the top reason why we scheduled a trip to Osaka and why you should too.